- Military Life Cycle

 You saw your share of moving in the military.
 Now, as a veteran, maybe you’re thinking about settling down.
 Thanks to your service, you’ve earned good benefits on the home front.
 Check out these loan and assistance programs as you make a place for yourself in the civilian world.

 Your final move in the military

 Most service members transitioning out have one year to complete a final military move at government expense.
 Plan early and visit your installation’s relocation support offices as you organize your move.
-You can also find more information at Move.mil.
+Find comprehensive moving information on the Military OneSource PCS & Military Moves page.

 VA Home Loans: Helping you to become a homeowner

 The U.S. Department of Veterans Affairs offers substantial help with home buying.
 You don’t have to be a first-time homebuyer to take advantage of VA Home Loans.

 - Purchase a home at a competitive interest rate with a Purchase Loan, often without requiring a down payment or mortgage insurance.

 - Cash-Out Refinance Loans are for homeowners who want to take cash out of their home equity to take care of things like paying off debt, funding school or making home improvements.